 Before going into highlight moments, I'd like to discuss Kashpa's unique weapons and abilities.

 Her key talent and skill was her incredible agility and a ribbon dancing technique useful in both mesmerizing onlookers and serving as a martial art she called 'Sphere Dancing'.
 Her lithe form and exquisite, graceful movements were perfect for capturing people's attention and forming a diversion.
-In battle, she moved with a twisting, spinning fighting style that crossed Capoeira with Ribbon Rhythmic Gymnastics
+In battle, she moved with a twisting, spinning fighting style that crossed Capoeira with Ribbon Rhythmic Gymnastics.

-This martial art was made ten times more dangerous thanks to a unusual weapon of Kashpa's (and Lynn's) own design: Two metal spheres, each gold in color and the size of a small to medium grapefruit, that were hollow except for spools in the center.
+This martial art was made ten times more dangerous thanks to an unusual weapon of Kashpa's (and Lynn's) own design: Two metal spheres, each gold in color and the size of a small to medium grapefruit, that were hollow except for spools in the center.
 Wrapped around the spools and between the two globes is a long length of satin-y material of incredible tensile strength.

 One could throw and pull back the spheres, lengthening or reeling the cloth, spin, dance, whirl, and juggle the whole thing for a dazzling dance display.
 At the same time, Kashpa could throw a globe and wrap it around an opponent, use it as a grappling hook, a flail, or even choke an enemy with the material.
 The edges of the satin-like ribbon were paper thin and strong enough to cut someone like a knife.